Javi1591/LittleLeagueFootball/README.md

 LINQ-based version.
 Overall, this week introduced stored procedure integration into the existing MVC structure while keeping the scope simple and maintaining the same organization pattern used in previous weeks.

+## Week 16
+This week focused on fully deploying the LittleLeagueFootball application to Microsoft Azure by transitioning from a local development environment using LocalDB to a production ready Azure SQL Database and an Azure App Service.
+I started by creating a new logical SQL server and database using SQL authentication.
+After configuring firewall settings, I externalized the connection string with the .NET Secret Manager to keep all sensitive information out of the codebase and repository.
+With the
+ADO.NET connection string stored securely, I ran `dotnet ef database update` to apply all migrations directly against Azure SQL, confirming that the schema and seed data were created successfully.
+In the Azure App Service configuration, I added a connection string named `LeagueContext` and assigned it the same ADO.NET value, ensuring that the deployed application pointed to the correct production database.
+After deployment, I verified functionality by loading the Teams and Players pages and checking the `/healthz` endpoint, which confirmed database connectivity and overall application health.
+The main challenges included fixing a `appsettings.json` file and resolving expired publish credentials, but both were corrected through careful reconfiguration.
+Overall, this process reinforced secure secret handling, cloud database provisioning, EF Core migrations, and real-world deployment practices.

 ## References Used:
 Team and Player Names were sourced from NFL.com |